PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 - Show PDF icon on the header of both tabs.
 On click, the pdf file will be downloaded.
 - PDF icon won't be applicable when the tab has no records available.
+- If the `Policy Expiration` date is overdue, shows it in red colour.

 #### PDF File